Denise Seaman, Owner of CareMinders® Home Care

 Deciding when it’s the right time to hire a caregiver to come into your home and help care for yourself or a loved one can be difficult if you’re not familiar with the types of home healthcare providers available to you.
 You should understand all of the important factors to take into account when making your decision.

 It’s important for a home healthcare consumer to understand they have a right to choose.
 For example, if you or your loved one is being released from a hospital, a rehabilitation facility, or even coming home from a nursing home or assisted living facility, you have the legal right to choose your home healthcare provider.
-No one can force you to receive the in-home care from a provider that you have not selected as your personal choice.
+No one can force you to receive in-home care from a provider that you have not selected as your personal choice.
+Of course, when it comes to certain illnesses like dementia it can become difficult for the person who is receiving care to realize they need the support or choose trusted people to come into their home.
+This is where it is the families or a close friend’s obligation to pick what care they think is right for them, by deciding the right Home Care Packages for the person suffering, without impacting them greatly.

 - Are you accredited?